Workers’ Compensation Law? Answers to All Your Hard-Hitting Questions About New Jersey Workers’ Comp Settlements

 The expert testifying on behalf of the claimant may argue that in spite of the surgery, the claimant has still lost function following the surgery.
 This will result in the injured worker testifying that they now have to endure limitations in work performance or non-work functions.

 It’s also important to note that while it’s not common, many employees never file claim petitions post-surgery, as they believe they have fully recovered from their work injury and have no complaints.

-If you have suffered an injury while at work in New Jersey, and aren’t sure if you have a workers’ compensation case, it is in your best interest to contact a workers’ compensation lawyer right away.
+If you have suffered an injury while at work in New Jersey, and aren’t sure if you have a workers’ compensation case, it is in your best interest to contact a workers’ compensation benefits lawyer familiar with New Jersey law right away.

-The experienced workers’ compensation attorneys at the Law Firm of Craig Altman will help you navigate the complicated New Jersey Workers’ Compensation system, deal with your employer’s insurance company, and fight to get you the medical treatment and type of settlement you deserve.
-Contact us today for a free consultation or to learn more about our other practice areas at (856) 327-8899 for our New Jersey office, or (215) 791-8848.
+The experienced workers’ compensation attorneys at the Law Firm of Craig Altman will help you navigate the complicated New Jersey Workers’ Compensation system, deal with your employer’s workers’ compensation insurance company, and fight to get you the medical treatment and type of settlement you deserve to pay your medical bills.
+Contact us today for a free consultation or to learn more about New Jersey workers’ compensation laws or our other practice areas at (856) 327-8899 for our New Jersey office, or (215) 569-4488.